 The example of a hurt student reinforces the lesson that everybody is different.
 All the examples of old injuries and their causes often come to the same body parts, low back, knees, shoulders and more.
 Yet, most people injure themselves in different ways.
 And the compensation and working around the injuries are also different.
 It shows that the same anatomy cues do not work for everyone.
 Having a student with limitations in class allows the other students to experience the need for extra time and consideration for injuries.

 An injury in class can be one of two things.
 It can reinforce his/her teachings and beliefs in their adjustments and hands-on assists.
 Or, it can support them in discovering new material and help them to open their minds to new ways of teaching.
 Many doctors prescribe yoga for therapy.
 If the yoga teacher trainer is knowledgeable in this, she/he can support the student in rehabbing their injured body.
 This would be yoga in action, teaching more than what was expected for this journey.

-An injured student offers so much to each person involved in teacher training, don't let it stop you from attending.
+An injured student offers so much to each and every person involved in that teacher training, so don't let it stop you from attending.
 Make sure to communicate your limitations to the YTT staff before signing up.
 If you find one that tells you not to attend, find one that will support you; one that suits you.
 At Alpha Yoga School, we will do what we can to accommodate you.